mhmadrashd/Delicious-Taste/README.md

   - Loop interval
   - Displayed item number
   - Show/hide scroll bar
-  - Customize navigation buttons inanywhere you want (top, bottom, left and right).
+  - Customize navigation buttons anywhere you want (top, bottom, left, and right).
-  - You can also seperate button in right and other button in left or top and bottom.
+  - You can also separate control buttons to the right and another to the left or top and bottom.

 ## Pictures